 - The Authority's programmatic PHAs are developed in conformance with the FRA's Collison Hazard Analysis Guide: Commuter and Intercity Passenger Service (FRA 2007) and the U.S. Department of Defense's System Safety Program Plan (MIL-STD-882) to identify and determine the facility hazards and vulnerabilities so that they can be addressed by-and either eliminated or minimized-the design. - TVAs establish provisions for the deterrence and detection of, as well as the response to, criminal and terrorist acts for rail facilities and system operations.
-Provisions include right-ofway fencing, intrusion detection, security lighting, security procedures and training, and closed-circuit televisions.
-Intrusion-detection technology could also alert to the presence of inert objects, such as toppled tall structures or derailed freight trains, and stop HSR operations to avoid collisions. - During design and construction, the Contractor would conduct site-specific PHA and TVA assessments to apply the programmatic work to their specific project designs.
+Provisions include right-of-way fencing, security lighting, security procedures and training, and closed-circuit televisions. - During design and construction, the Contractor would conduct site-specific PHA and TVA assessments to apply the programmatic work to their specific project designs.